 Each row in the memory map register table has eight bit locations.
-The memory map is roughly divided into four sections: the chip configuration registers (Address 0x00 to Address 0x02); the transfer register (Address 0xFF); the ADC functions registers, including setup, control, and test (Address 0x08 to Address 0x30); and the digital feature control register (Address 0x100).
+The memory map is roughly divided into four sections: the chip configuration registers (Address 0x00 to Address 0x02); the transfer register (Address 0xFF); the ADC functions registers, including setup, control, and test (Address 0x08 to Address 0x30); and the digital feature control registers (Address 0x100).

 The memory map register table (see Table 17) documents the default hexadecimal value for each hexadecimal address shown.
 The column with the heading, Bit 7 (MSB), is the start of the default hexadecimal value given.
 For example, Address 0x18, the VREF select register, has a hexadecimal default value of 0xC0.
-This means that Bit 7 = 1, Bit 6 = 1, and the remaining bits are 0s.
+This means that Bit 7=1, Bit 6=1, and the remaining bits are 0s.
 This setting is the default reference selection setting.
-The default value uses a 2.0 V p-p reference.
-For more information on this function and others, see Application Note AN-877, Interfacing to High Speed ADCs via SPI.
-This document details the functions controlled by Register 0x00 to Register 0xFF.
-The remaining register, Register 0x100, is documented in the Memory Map Register Description section.
+The default value uses a $2.0~\rm V~p$ -p reference.
+For more information on this function and others, see AN-877 Application Note, Interfacing to High Speed ADCs via SPI.
+This document details the functions controlled by Register 0x00 to Register 0x30.
+The remaining register, at Register 0x100, is documented in the Memory Map Register Descriptions section.